muff1n36/muff1n36/README.md

 Graphic Designer without a Degree
 ---------------------------------

 Hey!
-I'm muffinV136, known often as Muffin.
+I'm muff1n36, known often as Muffin (or muff1n).
 Not too much to know other than being a geek on random topics and liking S.O.A.D.

 * 🧠  I'm learning website developing and learning Illustrator!